TGDivy/TGDivy/README.md

 ## 💬🌞

-> When it is dark enough, you can see the stars. ~ Ralph Waldo Emerson
+> Life is trying things to see if they work. ~ Ray Bradbury

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )